yeobill/arista/README.md

 ## Submission
 When you are finished with your solution, edit this README, push it to a private Github repository.
 As a student, you are eligible for the [Github Student Developer Pack](https://education.github.com/pack), which includes unlimited private repositories.

-Once you've pushed to your private repository, add [alexaliu](https://github.com/alexaliu) and [jasonewang](https://github.com/jasonewang) as collaborators. **Include a link to your Github repository in the email with your resume and transcript.**
+Once you've pushed to your private repository, add [alexaliu](https://github.com/alexaliu) and [jasonewang](https://github.com/jasonewang) as collaborators. **Fill out the Google Form when you're finished, attaching your resume and transcript.**

 You may delete your solution repository once the interview process is over.